In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Definitions

-A bidirectional temporal path (bi-path, for short) between two vertices $u$ and $v$ is a couple $(p_1,p_2)$ such that $p_1$ is a temporal path from $u$ to $v$, $p_2$ is a temporal path from $v$ to $u$, and $p_1$ and $p_2$ have the same underlying path in the footprint (reversed).
-A bidirectional temporal spanner of $\G$ (bi-spanner, for short) is a temporal spanner in which all pairs of vertices can reach each other through a bi-path.
-We consider the following questions:
+A bidirectional temporal path (bi-path, for short) between two vertices $u$ and $v$ is a couple $(p_1,p_2)$ such that $p_1$ is a temporal path from $u$ to $v$ and $p_2$ is a temporal path from $v$ to $u$ and both $p_1$ and $p_2$ use the same underlying path (reversed).
+A temporal graph is bidirectionally connected if all pairs of vertices can reach each other through a bi-path.
+A bidirectional temporal spanner (bi-spanner) is a temporal spanner that preserves bidirectional connectivity.
+We consider the following two additional problems: